AztecProtocol/engineering-designs/docs/prover-submission-cost/prd.md

 The act of producing blocks incurs a cost to the block builders:

-- The sequencer pay for publishing the block to the data availability layer and to perform some validity checks such as validating attestations.
+- The sequencer pays for publishing the block to the data availability layer and to perform some validity checks such as validating attestations.
 - The prover pays for producing the proof (proving) and then to publish the proof to the base-layer.

 We build the background on assuming that you are familiar with the following past design docs: